huangli712/iQIST/docs/src/ch04/in_umat.md

 **Introduction**

-The quantum impurity solvers will generate the Coulomb interaction matrix using the ``U`` and ``J`` parameters provided by you automatically.
+The quantum impurity solvers will automatically generate the Coulomb interaction matrix using the ``U`` and ``J`` parameters provided by you.
 But sometimes you may want to customize the Coulomb interaction matrix by yourself.

 Is it possible within the iQIST code?